 - Privilege escalation attacks

-Developer Mistakes That Lead to Disaster
+Developer Mistakes That Lead to Disasters

 - Hardcoded API keys and tokens